MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 #define DEFAULT_AXIS_STEPS_PER_UNIT   { 80, 80, 4000, 500 }
 ```
 These are the most crucial settings for your printer, as they determine how accurately the steppers will position the axes.
 Here we're telling the firmware how many individual steps produce a single millimeter (or degree on SCARA or for rotational axes) of movement.
-These depend on various factors, including belt pitch, number of teeth on the pulley, thread pitch on leadscrews, micro-stepping settings, and extruder style.
+These depend on various factors, including belt pitch, number of teeth on the pulley, thread pitch on lead-screws, micro-stepping settings, and extruder style.

 Override with [`M92`](/docs/gcode/M092.html).